 Kaczyński fell into his own trap of politics perceived as a conflict of post-Solidarity elites.
 In other words, he focused on the return of Donald Tusk himself, and not on the program of his coalition or the positive plan of his own party.

 All the grand projects promised by Law and Justice remain… projects.
 CCP, one large hub airport that would cover the entire territory of Poland, remains a project as well.
-But another things is a fact: many regional airports, including Warsaw, are choking under the pressure of growing number of passengers and at the same time they cannot be expanded any further, due to location or other limitations.
+But another thing is a fact: many regional airports, including Warsaw, are choking under the pressure of a growing number of passengers and at the same time, they cannot be expanded any further, due to location or other limitations.

 Potential threat?